CardCabz/PumpFunBumpBot/README.md

 # PumpFun-Bump-Bot

-This bot buy and sell your token automatically on pump.fun and raydiym
+This bot buy and sell your token automatically on pump.fun and raydiym.

 It can be used to be displayed on the main page of pump.fun site.